 A very nice example which would make a lovely present for an embroiderer or gardener.
-We are actually changing the background to a lovely old red linen, which will enhance the red of the carnation.

-A pink is the original name for carnations.
+Pinks are the original name for carnations.
 A slip is an embroidered motif, often a plant or flower with foliage.
 They acquired their name from gardeners' slips or cuttings.
 To propagate a plant the gardener takes a stem cutting the base with a diagonal heel, then potting up the cutting to form a new plant.
 These embroidered motifs were popular on bedhangings from the mid sixteenth to the mid seventeenth centuries. smaller motifs were used on boxes and mirror frames.

 5 x 4 in; 12.5 x 10 cm

 This has faded and is now pastel colours.
 Very pretty.
-This has been stitched to a piece of old very very dark green velvet.

 See my ARTICLE on Slips